|Monthly Tech-Tip |

 This piece was made in Puebla, Mexico by a potter using traditional techniques.
-I have sawed it in half and refired one half at 1850F (orton cone 04).
-That half (the right one) has not shrunk, that means it has not exceeded the temperature of the original firing (the piece was likely glazed in the dry state, not bisque fired).
+I have sawed it in half and refired one half at 1850F (Orton cone 04).
+That half (the right one) has not shrunk, which means it has not exceeded the temperature of the original firing (the piece was likely glazed in the dry state, not bisque fired).
 Notice how the refire has darkened the body color.
-This is probably happening because the lead bisilicate glaze is maturing the surface of the clay (without the glaze it would take a much higher temperature to darken it to this extent, and, that would also entail shrinkage to a dramatically smaller size).
+This is probably happening because the lead glaze is maturing the surface of the clay (without the glaze it would take a much higher temperature to darken it to this extent, and, that would also entail shrinkage).

 This piece was bought in Sinaloa in 2020 (made in Puebla).
 By breaking it and refining shards I estimate the firing temperature around 1800F.
 This lead test procedure involves leaving white vinegar in the piece overnight, pouring some of that into a test tube, dipping a cotton swab into a reagent solution and then stirring the vinegar with it.
 The darkening of the color indicates the concentration of lead in the leachate.
 It has turned black!
 Yet a typical fritted lead bisilicate PbO:2SiO2 glaze (having 10-15% clay to suspend it) does not leach lead (when melted well).
 The very thin glaze application suggests potters were trying to save money.
 Frits are expensive so it seems likely they are using raw white or red lead powders.
 But they are not mixing enough silica to produce a stable lead silicate chemistry.